hoylabs/OpenDTU-OnBattery-docs/docs/firmware/howto/upgrade_8mb.md

     might revert to default values after downgrading.

 !!!warning "4MB flash"
-    Dowgrading a device with 4MB of flash requires writing the older factory binary using a wired connection as changing the firmware over-the-air is not supported, neither for updates nor for downgrades.
+    Downgrading a device with 4MB of flash requires writing the older factory binary using a wired connection as changing the firmware over-the-air is not supported, neither for updates nor for downgrades.